TheUruz/KonUI/README.md

 # KonUI

-The project aims to provide a handy UI for Prayag2's [Konsave](https://github.com/Prayag2/konsave) to everyone that prefer have to deal with an interface or maybe to Linux newcomers that are still afraid of terminal 🙂.
+The project aims to provide a user-friendly UI for Prayag2's [Konsave](https://github.com/Prayag2/konsave) targeting users who prefer working with a graphical interface, as well as Linux newcomers who may still be intimidated by the terminal 🙂.
-Konsave is a CLI tool written in Python that lets you manage theme configurations. **I am not affiliate with Prayag2 and his team in any way so please do not consider this as an official Konsave UI**.
+[Konsave](https://github.com/Prayag2/konsave) is a command-line tool written in Python that lets you manage theme configurations.
+**I am not affiliated with Prayag2 or his team in any way, so please do not consider this an official Konsave UI**.

 ## Current functionalities